Patrick Queen

 Patrick Queen Career

-Patrick Queen was selected by the Baltimore Ravens with the 28th pick in the first round of the 2020 NFL Draft, making him the first LSU player drafted by the Ravens.
-He made an immediate impact in his rookie season, recording eight tackles, a sack, and a forced fumble in his debut against the Cleveland Browns.
-Queen’s performance throughout the season earned him a spot on the PFWA All-Rookie Team.
-He finished his rookie year with 106 total tackles, one interception, and two forced fumbles, demonstrating his ability to contribute significantly on defense.
+The Baltimore Ravens selected Queen with the 28th pick in the first round of the 2020 NFL Draft, making him the first LSU player ever drafted by the franchise.
+He made an immediate impact in his professional debut against the Cleveland Browns, recording a team-high eight tackles, a sack, and a forced fumble in a 38–6 victory.
+Later that season, he was named AFC Defensive Player of the Week after a strip sack and fumble recovery touchdown against the Cincinnati Bengals, and he finished his rookie year with 106 total tackles, one interception, and two forced fumbles, earning a spot on the PFWA All-Rookie Team.

 Patrick Queen Family